Overview

 On October 7, 2023 the Iron Swords war was declared following a sudden murderous rampage into settlements close to the Gaza Strip border.
 This was concurrently with the start of military escalation on the Northern border.

-On October 9, 2024, S&P GLOBAL RATINGS MAALOT LTD (hereinafter: "Maalot") approved the Bank's issuer rating of ilAAA/Negative Outlook.
+On May 29, 2025, S&P GLOBAL RATINGS MAALOT LTD (hereinafter: "Maalot") affirmed the Bank's ilAAA issuer rating of and changed the rating outlook from negative to stable.
 Contingent subordinated notes with contractual loss-absorption provisions (CoCo), which qualify as Tier II equity in conformity with provisions of Basel III, are rated ilAA- by Maalot.

-In recent months, all three international rating agencies downgraded the State of Israel’s credit rating, which, in turn, led to the downgrading of the Bank’s credit rating:
+During the Iron Swords War all three international rating agencies downgraded the State of Israel’s credit rating, which, in turn, led to the downgrading of the Bank’s credit rating.
+The Bank’s ratings were revised at a later stage:

-On October 9, 2024, rating agency S&P Global Ratings (hereinafter: "S&P") downgraded the long-term issuer credit rating from A- to BBB+.
-The agency ratified the Bank’s short-term issuer credit rating of A-2.
-Negative rating outlook.
+On May 29, 2025, rating agency S&P Global Ratings (hereinafter: "S&P") affirmed the long-term issuer credit rating at BBB+.
+The agency affirmed the Bank’s short-term issuer credit rating of A-2, and upgraded the rating outlook from negative to stable.
+The senior dollar-denominated unsecured bond series is rated by the rating agency at BBB+.
+The series was issued on January 28, 2026.
 In addition, the agency rated the contingent subordinated notes with loss-absorption provisions, which qualify as Tier II equity, at BBB-.
-This series was issued by the Bank on April 7, 2021 by international private placement to institutional investors.
+The series were issued on April 7, 2021 and January 15, 2026.

 The current rating of the State of Israel is as follows:

-S&P rates the State of Israel at a rating of A (Negative Outlook).
+S&P rates the State of Israel at a rating of A (Stable Outlook).

 Fitch rates the State of Israel at a rating of A (Negative Outlook).